ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 #####  2.6 Re-apply permissions and update composer

 Since writable directories and files have been replaced / copied, their permissions might have changed.
 Re-apply permissions as explained in the installation instructions.
-TODO: LINK

 When that is done, execute the following to update and install all packages from within `<new-ez-root>`: